 The 2016 Predictions by Global Threat Report found that ”2016 may see cyber operators targeting agriculture, healthcare and alternative energy sectors not just for intellectual property, but also for know-how such as building native supply chains and administrative expertise.
 The targeting of U.S. healthcare institutions in 2015 was suspected to be for espionage purposes, though it may have had the dual purpose of providing western models for supplying affordable healthcare…”

 Most of these attacks are the result of lack of analytical security systems in place.
 A great many organizations have sadly discovered that traditional signature-based security solutions alone fail miserably against preventing zero day attacks.
-With tolerance for complex deployments waning and as more and more applications move to the cloud, there is a ray of hope that crippling attacks on critical public infrastructure can be stopped or better yet, prevented.
+With tolerance for complex deployments waning and as more and more applications move to the cloud, and adopt CASB, there is a ray of hope that crippling attacks on critical public infrastructure can be stopped or better yet, prevented.
 The use of advanced analytical systems that correlate user access, information sensitivity, privileges and policies, along with traditional systems, prove to be a better bet against most of these targeted attacks.

 Security breaches on critical public infrastructure systems should be a wake-up call for these organizations to increase the use of analytical systems that can find evidence of such a breach.
 The focus needs to shift from finding otherwise unknown malware to how to detect all security breaches, even those that don’t involve malware.
 By gathering and analyzing a broader set of data, analytics endeavor to bring situational awareness to events, such that the events of relevance that pose the greatest harm to an organization are found and prioritized with greater accuracy.